rougin/dexterity/README.md

 [![Coverage Status][ico-coverage]][link-coverage]
 [![Total Downloads][ico-downloads]][link-downloads]

-`Dexterity` is a utility package written in PHP that provides simple and extensible PHP classes in handling business logic easily (using `Depots`) and easily create HTTP routes that conform to the [PSR-07](https://www.php-fig.org/psr/psr-7/) standard.
+`Dexterity` is a utility PHP package that provides extensible PHP classes for handling [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete).
+It can also create HTTP routes that conforms to the [PSR-07](https://www.php-fig.org/psr/psr-7/) standard.

 ## Installation